LBHackney-IT/mandatory-business-grants/README.md

-# Discretionary Business Grants
+# COVID Business Grants

+**NOTE: This application is based on the work in https://github.com/LBHackney-IT/discretionary-business-grants - which provides all the groundwork for this application.
+The clone of the work is to enable this and the discretionary business grants to be running at the same time while beoing able to rapidly change each application without affecting the other. **

-This application was developed, for [Hackney Council](https://hackney.gov.uk/), to allow small businesses to apply for discretionary support grants during the 2020 coronavirus (COVID-19) pandemic.
+This application was developed, for [Hackney Council](https://hackney.gov.uk/), to allow small businesses to apply for covid support grants during the second government mandated lockdown during the 2020 coronavirus (COVID-19) pandemic.

 It consists of a, publicly available, front end for applicants and a restricted back end for Grant Administrators to process claims.